-4.2.2 Poverty rates
+3.7.2 Poverty rates

-A computation of poverty rates by gender and age using EUROMOD shows that EUROMOD underestimates the incidence of poverty in Denmark according to comparable calculations using other registry data (table 4.10).
+A computation of poverty rates by gender and age using EUROMOD shows that EUROMOD underestimates the incidence of poverty in Denmark according to EUROSTAT database (table 4.10).
 This underestimation is larger for the lower poverty lines, such as 40% of median household disposable income (HDI), while the poverty rates only diverge slightly from the external figures for 70% of HDI.
 This indicates that it is the overestimation of incomes in the lower deciles mentioned in relation to table 4.9 which also biases EUROMODs results for poverty incidence.